 Non-economic damages are subjective and include non-monetary losses.
 For example, pain and suffering would fall under non-economic damages.

-Regan Zambri Long is experienced in handling cases for brain-damaged newborn babies and their parents.
+Our lawyers are experienced in handling cases for brain-damaged newborn babies and their parents.
 We will investigate what happened during the birthing process and review medical records to determine whether your baby’s injuries were caused by negligence or recklessness.
 We will work with medical experts to prove that at-fault medical professionals caused newborn brain damage by their actions or by failing to take some action they should have taken.

 We have deep compassion for our clients who are devastated by the injuries their baby has suffered.
 We understand how hard it is to handle.
 We recognize that newborn brain damage can lead to a lifetime of expensive medical care.
 This is why we fight for your rights.
 For one of our clients, we won a settlement of $4.2 million for a child who suffered severe brain injuries at the time of his birth due to the negligence of a hospital and its physicians.
 The settlement included periodic payments which are expected to provide over $10 million in benefits to the child over his lifetime.